Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Adaptive Integrators and Variational Error Analysis

-Our approach is to construct Hamiltonian variational integrators by using a discrete right Hamiltonian, $\bar{H}^+_d$, that approximates \eqref{trans_exact_Hd} to order $r$, then the resulting integrator will be a variable time-step symplectic integrator.
+Our approach is to construct Hamiltonian variational integrators using a discrete Hamiltonian $\bar{H}^{\pm}_d$ that approximates the corresponding exact discrete Hamiltonian $\bar{H}^{\pm,E}_d$ to order $r$.
+The resulting integrator will be symplectic with constant time-step in fictive time $\tau$ and more importantly with the desired variable time-step in physical time $t$ via $\frac{dt}{d\tau} = g(q,t,p)$.
 It is important to note that this method will be symplectic in two different ways.
 It will be symplectic both with respect to the symplectic form $d\bar{p} \wedge d\bar{q}$ and with respect to the symplectic form $dp \wedge dq$.
-Since $p_t$ is constant(i.e. $p_0^t=\frac{\partial \bar{H}_d^+}{\partial q_0^t}=p_1^t$), the symplectic form in generalized coordinates is given by
+Since $\dot{p}^t =0$, $p^t$ is constant and $dp^t_{k} \wedge dq^t_{k} =0$, the symplectic form in generalized coordinates is given by

-A symplectic variable time-step method was proposed independently in \cite{Ha1997} and \cite{Re1999}, which applied a symplectic integrator to the Hamiltonian system resulting from the Poincar\'e transformation.
+A symplectic variable time-step method was proposed independently in \cite{Ha1997} and \cite{Re1999}, which applied a symplectic integrator to the Poincar\'e transformed Hamiltonian.
 In \cite{Ha1997}, it is noted that one of the first applications of the Poincar\'e transformation was by Levi-Civita, who applied it to the three-body problem.
 A more in-depth discussion of such time transformations can be found in \cite{Struc2005}.
-There has been further work using this transformation in papers such as \cite{BlBu2004} and \cite{BlIs2012}, which focus on developing symplectic, explicit, splitting methods with variable time-steps.
+Further work using this type of transformation has been published, such as \cite{BlBu2004, BlIs2012} which focused on developing symplectic, explicit, splitting methods with variable time-steps.